kisstamasj/notes/notes/Frontend/Complete React Course/2-react-basics.md

 4. after setState rerender the component

 # Functional Component
-- No constructor method (there is no class)
+- No constructor method (there is no class), because its just function
 - Return JSX
--
+- React just call the functional component and put the return to the page
+- There is no lifecycle methods

 # Anonymus functions
 Every time when a component is rerender javascript has to store again the anonymus function, because it isn't assigned to a variable, and then isn't in the memory.